-If you’re flexible on dates and destination, it’s possible to get a great deal by booking last minute.
-Travel providers buy package holidays from suppliers in bulk to sell on to you, so they lose money on every package they don’t sell.
-Since any kind of profit is better than none at all, travel agents will drop the prices of holidays as the departure date approaches to encourage people to buy, which can mean huge savings for you!
+If you’re flexible with dates and destination, it’s possible to get a last minute deal.
+Travel providers buy package holidays from suppliers in bulk, so they lose money on every package they don’t sell.
+Since any kind of profit is better than none at all, travel agents will drop the prices of the flight and hotel as the departure date approaches.
+This will encourage people to buy and can mean cheap last minute holidays for you!

-This race against the clock makes travel agents more flexible on price the closer the departure date gets, so you’re likely to get your holiday package significantly cheaper than if you’d booked it months earlier.
+The race against the clock makes travel agents more flexible on price the closer the departure date gets.
+Therefore, you’re likely to get hotel deals and late flights cheaper than if you’d booked it months earlier.
 Aside from a price cut, there may be extra benefits to tempt you to book such as free room upgrades or welcome gestures at your hotel.

-Be flexible: When searching for a last minute holiday, flexibility is the key to getting a good deal.
-If you’re tied to specific dates or have your eye on a favourite resort you’d be better off booking in advance, but if you’re just craving a break in any form, there are some great deals out there.
-Searching ‘any destination’ with a flexible date range is the easiest way to find the cheapest prices, and from there you can use filters to narrow down your search.
+Be flexible: When searching for a last minute break, flexibility is the key to getting a good deal.
+If you’re tied to specific dates or have your eye on a resort, you’re best off booking in advance.
+However, if you’re just craving a break in any form, there are some great deals out there.
+Searching ‘any destination’ with a flexible date range is the easiest way to find the cheapest prices.
+From there, you can use our filters to narrow down your flight and hotel search.

-Time your search: Prices for last minute deals usually start to drop around 6-8 weeks before departure, but if you’re feeling particularly brave you can still find bargains as late as a week before you travel.
-Of course this only works if you have no destination preference, as choices will be limited.
+Time your search: Prices for package holidays usually start to drop around 6-8 weeks before departure.
+However, if you’re feeling particularly brave you can bag last minute holidays as late as a week before you travel.
+Of course, this only works if you have no destination preference, as choices will be limited.